Charleston, South Carolina: Contemporary era (1945–present)

-On June 18, 2007, A massive fire began and concluded at the Charleston Sofa Super Store in the city, causing the Deaths of 9 Firefighters and Non-fatal injuries around 18. it was faced Criticism from the City of Charleston in which it ignored help from the International Association of Fire Fighters (IAFF) and International Association of Fire Chiefs (IAFC) in planning the memorial, which exacerbated tensions between the IAFF and South Carolina Firefighters' Association (SCFA).

 After having been a majority-minority city for most of its history, in the late 20th century, many whites began returning to the urban core of Charleston, and the area gentrified with rising prices and rents.
-From 1980 to 2010, the peninsula's population shifted from two-thirds black to two-thirds white; in 2010, residents numbered 20,668 whites and 10,455 blacks.
+From 1980 to 2010, the peninsula's population shifted from two-thirds Black to two-thirds white; in 2010, residents numbered 20,668 whites and 10,455 Blacks.
 Many African Americans moved to the less-expensive suburbs in these decades.

 On June 17, 2015, 21-year-old white supremacist Dylann Roof entered the historic Emanuel African Methodist Episcopal Church and sat in on part of a Bible study before shooting and killing nine people and injuring a tenth, all African Americans.
 Senior pastor Clementa Pinckney, who also served as a state senator, was among those killed during the attack.
 The deceased also included congregation members Susie Jackson, 87; Rev. Daniel Simmons Sr., 74; Ethel Lance, 70; Myra Thompson, 59; Cynthia Hurd, 54; Rev. Depayne Middleton-Doctor, 49; Rev. Sharonda Coleman-Singleton, 45; and Tywanza Sanders, 26.
 The attack garnered national attention and sparked a debate on racism, Confederate symbolism in Southern states, and gun violence, in part based on Roof's online postings.
 A memorial service on the campus of the College of Charleston was attended by President Barack Obama, Michelle Obama, Vice President Joe Biden, Jill Biden, and Speaker of the House John Boehner.